Australia climate plan leaves emission cuts with government

 The A$2.55 billion ($2.37 bln) Emissions Reduction Fund is the Liberal government's main weapon to meet its target of cutting Australia's climate-changing emissions to 5 percent below 2000 levels by 2020.

-Australia must cut CO2 emissions by 421 million tons between now and the end of the decade to meet the target.
+Australia must cut CO2 emissions by 421 million tonnes between now and the end of the decade to meet the target.

 "It is a practical policy that will reduce Australia's emissions at low cost, without adding to household and business energy costs," said the plan, launched by Environment Minister Greg Hunt.